-Currently, heated intraperitoneal chemotherapy is offered at specialized, high-volume centers such as The University of Kansas Cancer Center, a National Cancer Institute-designated cancer center.
+Currently, heated intraperitoneal chemotherapy is offered at specialized, high-volume centers such as The University of Kansas Cancer Center, a National Cancer Institute-designated comprehensive cancer center.
 The procedure requires extensive resources, including surgical oncologists and gynecologic oncologists who are specifically trained to do the procedure safely.
 Our surgical oncologists and gynecologic oncologists perform a high volume of these very complex procedures.

-The University of Kansas Cancer Center is the region’s only NCI-designated cancer center, providing you with more treatment options and access to more clinical trials.
+The University of Kansas Cancer Center is the region’s only NCI-designated comprehensive cancer center, providing you with more treatment options and access to more clinical trials.

 What is heated intraperitoneal chemotherapy?

 Hyperthermic, or heated, intraperitoneal chemotherapy is a cancer treatment that involves delivering heated chemotherapy drugs to an affected area.
 HIPEC, sometimes referred to as “hot chemotherapy,” is performed after your surgeon first removes all cancerous tissue.

 When combined with cytoreductive surgery (removing all visible signs of cancer), HIPEC can improve outcomes for people with advanced, complex and recurrent abdominal and primary peritoneal cancers and select ovarian cancers.
 This also includes cancers of the appendix, fallopian tube, colon, lung, rectum and stomach.

 Unlike systemic chemotherapy that is administered intravenously, HIPEC delivers chemotherapy directly into the abdomen.
 This allows for higher doses of chemotherapy treatment to target microscopic cells that traditional chemotherapy may miss.
 Depending on the type of disease being treated, HIPEC can be combined with systemic chemotherapy.